strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 4. How is inheritance used in the blink method, and why is it important for polymorphism?

-> The blick method is used both in the class blinkable and happy, the blinkable class inhirites abc, and the happy class inhiretes blinkable, it uses...
+> The blink method is used both in the class blinkable and happy, the blinkable class inherites abc, and the happy class inheretes blinkable, it uses...
 >
 1. **Implement Blink in Sad Class:**